Appendix N Connection: The Origin of Shadows in the D&D Game

 The original pulp appearance of Creep, Shadow, Creep! in 1934 (right), and a 1942 reprint (left).

 Most classic undead monsters featured in the Dungeons & Dragons game originate from the realms of mythology and folklore.
-Novice players joining a game for the first time usually a modicum of knowledge of zombies, skeletons, ghosts, spectres, vampires, mummies, and other undead horrors from countless books and movies.
+Novice players joining a game for the first time usually have a modicum of knowledge of zombies, skeletons, ghosts, spectres, vampires, mummies, and other undead horrors from countless books and movies.
 However, a few undead found in the game have no such folkloric basis.
 Two notable examples are wights (derived from Tolkien), and the lich (derived from Gardner F. Fox) .
 A third example is the shadow, which derives directly from Abraham Merritt’s novel, Creep, Shadow, Creep!.

 The Sorceress of Shadows

 Creep, Shadow, Creep! (also known as Creep, Shadow!), along with other Merritt novels, is listed on Gary Gygax’s Appendix N list of inspirational reading.
 First published in 1934, this novel combines elements of fantasy with horror, much like its predecessor novel, Burn, Witch, Burn!.
 Set in New England in the then present of the 1930s, this novel reads like a Lovecraft story — albeit with much more women, sex, psychological musings, and adjective-laden, phantasmagorical imagery.
-The novel’s protagonist, Alan de Caranac, is a scientist and explorer who meets a young woman named, Demoiselle D’Ys (usually referred to as Dahut), and her father, Doctor de Keradel.
+The novel’s protagonist, Alan de Caranac, is a scientist and explorer who meets a young woman named Demoiselle D’Ys (usually referred to as Dahut), and her father, Doctor de Keradel.
 Unbeknownst to Alan upon first meeting, Dahut is a witch, and her occultist father is sorcerer.
 As with nearly all of Merritt’s stories, the male protagonist has an irresistible attraction to the powerful — yet evil — female antagonist.
 Alan is no exception to this.
 His attraction to the beguiling Dahut is cemented when she tells Alan they are reincarnated lovers from the fabled city of Ys.
 However, Alan is wary of Dahut, and the power she seems to possess.
-He believes that she had a role in the death of close friend, who died after telling Alan that he was being stalked by a shadow intent on killing him.
+He believes that she had a role in the death of a close friend, who died after telling Alan that he was being stalked by a shadow intent on killing him.
 As Alan learns more of the mysterious Dahut and her father, he discovers that she uses magic to create human shadows from living people.
 The “Queen of Shadows”, as she is called, then commands them to slay her enemies.
 Additionally, she and her father wish to recruit Alan in summoning a shadowy being, called the Gatherer, to New England with the intention of recreating the glories of old Ys.
-They summon of this being with dozens of human sacrifices.
+They summon this being with dozens of human sacrifices.

 Let’s take a look at how shadows in D&D compare with those found in the novel.
 Shadows were mentioned as a type of monster in the original 1974 D&D three book box set, but were not detailed until 1976s Greyhawk Supplement.

 Form: The book notes that shadows are semi-corporeal, and can be touched.
-The 1st edition Monster Manual never specially states that shadows are semi- or non-corporeal, only that “they exist primarily on the negative material plane”.
+The 1st edition Monster Manual never specifically states that shadows are semi- or non-corporeal, only that “they exist primarily on the negative material plane”.
 However, other D&D books (i.e. Greyhawk Supplement, Holmes Basic set, Moldvay Basic set, and Mentzer Basic set) are clear that shadows are “non-corporeal” or “in-corporeal”.
 (See my article, "A Guide to Undead in AD&D", for a comprehensive look at undead in the AD&D game.)

 Lurking in Shadows: In the novel, the shadows appear as dark silhouettes that can slip into and out of areas unseen.
 This attribute appears in the Monster Manual where it is noted that shadows are all but undetectable in all but the brightest of light.

 Killing Touch: The shadows in Creep, Shadow, Creep! feed on the living.
 Presumably, this is how they slay the living, though the novel never specifically mentions the method.
 Those slain by a shadow, like Alan’s friend, rise again as a shadow under the control of Dahut.
 In D&D, shadows feed on the life force of the living.
-In the term of game mechanics, they drain Strength points.
+In terms of game mechanics, they drain Strength points.
 Those fully drained of Strength then become shadow themselves.

 Appearance: The novel describes some shadows as appearing as a normal human’s shadow, while others are described as looking like the shadows of men but “deformed, distorted, changed into abominable grotesques”.
 Some are black, while others have a pale or silvery sheen, or are pinkish, deep blue, green, or gray-hued.
 In D&D, the physical appearance of shadows is never noted, other than they look like a person’s shadow, and no illustration is found until 2nd edition’s Monstrous Compendium.
 Oddly enough, the illustration in that book is of a shadow with an “abominable grotesque” appearance.
 I have no idea if that was an intentional reference to the novel, or not.

 As Undead: The novel never explicitly explains how Dahut creates and commands her shadows, other than using unnamed sorceries.
-References in the book intimate that shadows are semi-living beings.
-However, the shadows that inhabit in the Shadow Realm (see below) are surprised that Alan is not dead when he visits here.
+References in the book imply that shadows are semi-living beings.
+However, the shadows that inhabit the Shadow Realm (see below) are surprised that Alan is not dead when he visits here.
 The reader is never given a definite answer whether or not these shadows are the same as the ones found in the “real” world, or some just an aspect of them.
 In the Greyhawk Supplement and “Basic” D&D books, shadows are noted as not being “undead, per se”, and they do not appear on the cleric’s undead turning tables.
 It wasn’t until the 1st edition Monster Manual that shadows gained full undead status, with clerics having the ability to turn them.
-Second edition’s Monstrous Compendium entry for the shadow contain some vestiges of the evil magic used to create shadows as hinted at in the novel.
+Second edition’s Monstrous Compendium entry for the shadow contains some vestiges of the evil magic used to create shadows as hinted at in the novel.
 Here, it explains that shadows were possibly originally created by a magical curse, and that it might be possible to reverse the shadow form of the victim.

 Other Influences from Creep, Shadow, Creep!

-The Plane of Shadow: In the novel, the protagonist, Alan de Caranac, is transports by one of Dahut’s spells to a mysterious dark realm made of semi-solid shadows.
+The Plane of Shadow: In the novel, the protagonist, Alan de Caranac, is transported by one of Dahut’s spells to a mysterious dark realm made of semi-solid shadows.
 Living shadows looking to feed on other shadows populate this realm.
 These shadows are trapped there by sorcery, such as a strange medieval warrior-shadow riding a shade horse who had been there for six hundred years.
 It seems likely that this realm was the inspiration for AD&Ds Plane of Shadow.
 The Plane of Shadow was first mentioned in Gary Gygax’s “From the Sorcerer’s Scroll” article in Dragon Magazine #37 (May 1980).
 It received a short paragraph in the Deities & Demigods Cyclopedia where it is mentioned as “…a place of distorted and mutable shadow-creatures, of white, black and all shades of gray.”
 After this, the Plane of Shadow receives little attention in official works other than a few scattered references the Unearthed Arcana (where it is also referred to as “Shadowland”), and a short description of the “Demi-Plane of Shadow” in the Manual of the Planes (which places the plane as a sub-area of the Ethereal Plane).

 Shadow Mastiffs: In addition to human shadows, the sorceress, Dahut, keeps a pack of terrifying supernatural shadow hounds on her estate.
 These hounds have a frightening bay, red eyes, and shadowy appearance.
 Their bite causes a numbing cold weakness like D&Ds shadow’s Strength draining touch.
-No doubt that Dahut’s hounds were the direct inspiration the shadow mastiff from Monster Manual II.
+No doubt that Dahut’s hounds were the direct inspiration for the shadow mastiff from Monster Manual II.
 It is worth noting that these creatures originate from the Plane of Shadow.

 The statistics and illustration of the shadow mastiff from Monster Manual II.